The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners

-To measure households' financial resources, following \citet{lien2021wealth} and \citet{chu2019variations}, we utilize the income statement file and wealth registry file to construct individual-level wealth data.
+To measure individuals' financial resources, following \citet{lien2021wealth} and \citet{chu2019variations}, we utilize the income registry file and wealth registry file to construct individual-level wealth data.
 The details for constructing this wealth dataset are discussed in the Online Appendix \ref{app: w_data}.
-The data on demographics originate from the household registration file, which is annual-based and contains the individual's gender, year of birth, location of birth, place of residence, year of marriage, spouse's ID, and parents' IDs (father and mother).
-We use birth year and parents' IDs to construct the fertility outcome measure: the number of children that a household has in a given year.
-Using marriage year and spouse's ID, we obtain the marital outcome: an individual's marital status in a given year.
+The data on demographics originate from the household registration file, which is yearly-based and contains the individual's gender, year of birth, location of birth, place of residence, year of marriage, spouse's ID, and parents' IDs (father and mother).
+We use birth year and parents' IDs to construct the fertility outcome measure, i.e., the number of children that an individual has in a given year.\footnote{We have the record on birth father and mother, regardless of whether the parents are married when the children were born, as long as the biological father is identified and reported to the government.
+We do not have information on the biological father of an unmarried mother's child if the father was absent and unknown when at the child's birth.} Using the marriage year and spouse's ID, we obtain the marital outcome of whether an individual has ever been married.